rafaelmaeuer/Asus-UX32VD-Hackintosh/readme.md

 ##### c) Post Install

-- Copy `EFI/BOOT/BOOTX64.efi` to USB-Drive root and rename it to `SHELLX64.efi`
+- Copy `EFI/BOOT/BOOTX64.efi` to USB-Drive root and name it `SHELLX64.efi`
-- Copy patches from `ACPI/patched` to `EFI/CLOVER/ACPI/patched/`
+- Copy all ACPI patches from/to `EFI/CLOVER/ACPI/patched/`
-- In `EFI/CLOVER/` rename existing config.plist to config-org.plist
+- Copy `config.plist` from/to `EFI/CLOVER/config.plist` (backup original first)
-- Copy config.plist from/to `EFI/CLOVER/`
+- Copy all kexts from/to `EFI/CLOVER/kexts/Other/`
   - Delete all 10.X folders in `EFI/CLOVER/kexts/`
-- Copy kexts from/to `EFI/CLOVER/kexts/other/`
-- (Optional: Copy favorite theme from/to `EFI/CLOVER/themes`)
+- (Optional: Copy favorite Clover theme to `EFI/CLOVER/themes`)

 #### 2. Create macOS Installer Drive

 To create a working macOS Installer boot drive, you will need the following:

 - An empty USB flash drive (minimum 16GB)
-  (Chose USB2 or you need an USB2 cable to avoid USBSMC-Error)
+  (Chose USB2 or you will need an USB2 cable/adapter to avoid USBSMC-Error)
 - A device already running macOS with access to the App Store

 ##### a) Download macOS Installer

 - Open the Mac App Store on your device already running macOS
 - Download `Install macOS Catalina` application
-- Close when it opens automatically
+- Close Installer when it opens automatically

 ##### b) Create Installer Stick